fluree/docs.flur.ee/src/content/docs/examples/cryptocurrency.md

 If there is an error in the transaction, that will appear in `_tx/error`.
 If the transaction was submitted successfully, there will not be a `_tx/error`.

-If you are using the user interace, the "Results" editor will automatically show you the results of issuing the above query after submitting a command.
+If you are using the user interface, the "Results" editor will automatically show you the results of issuing the above query after submitting a command (unless the auth record you are using cannot view subjects in the `_tx` collection).

 ```flureeql
 [{